DeltaPhi0/Projects/remoteBoot/README.md

 ```

 ### 4. `unlockPhi.sh`
-This is the final script on your VPN gateway.
-It executes the Double-TTY strike to pass the decryption prompt back to you.
+This is the final script on my VPN gateway.
+It executes the Double TTY to pass the decryption prompt back to you.

 ```bash
 #!/bin/bash